-The third of our IT dashboards is focusing on the general management of more technical issues.
+The third of our examples is focusing on the general management of more technical issues in the office.
 As the IT leader of your company, having a CIO dashboard template is crucial.
 In this case, tracking the system indicators that look at problems lets your staff know how often they are happening and in which quantity; that helps in maintaining robust system performance.

 This IT dashboard example looks at three servers’ performance and tracks their activity in real-time.
 We see that one of them is currently down, which needs to be addressed – or not.
 Indeed, server downtime is not always due to an unexpected problem, as it can also be planned so as to operate some maintenance.
 Planning downtime for maintenance, updates and reboots is essential to the proper functioning of your systems.
 When it is unplanned, however, that can become tricky and trigger a lot of other problems: this is why it is important to have a plan already in mind in case of unexpected downtime and steps to follow, in order to answer quickly and efficiently.
 Having an uptime over 99,9% is the goal to reach for a well-functioning infrastructure – and our IT dashboard template shows an uptime that exceeds this target.

 Tracking the number and the type of issues is another important best-practice to follow.
 Witnessing recurring problems can reveal a bigger one, that is rooted in the system.
-Knowing what they are and how often they happen is hence healthy and useful to improve the general management of these issues.
+Knowing what they are and how often they happen is hence healthy and useful to improve the way these issues are handled.
 Having an idea of how long is the downtime also gives an idea of how quick and efficient your teams are at addressing the issues.
 Finally, it can also become a target-time that you want to reduce over time.